 Defense Budgets

-In the 30 years since 1992, back when American citizens were promised a peace dividend, defense budgets have gone down 8 times and up 22 times.
+In the 33 years since 1992, back when American citizens were promised a peace dividend, defense budgets have gone down 8 times and up 25 times.

 They went down a little . . . but up a lot.
+Now they are more than double what 1992’s defense allocation was.
+We far outspend the next 14 nations in the world.

 These are, of course, the official defense budgets.
 A lot of defense spending is buried in other departments — for example, the Department of Energy and Department of Homeland Security — or kept from the public entirely as “national security” secrets.
 Thus we are never allowed to know what the NSA or CIA, or ultra-hush-hush DIA spends.
 Then there’s the explosion of security agencies and contracting firms working in and around the Department of Homeland Security.
 It now has 1,271 government organizations and 1,931 private companies allegedly keeping us safe.
 Who can keep track of all of this?